 3.3.1.
 Mode of Microcracks

-Interparticle bonds can fail in either tension or shear, as show in Eq.
-7-12.
+Interparticle bonds can fail in either tension or shear, as defined in Eq.
+12-13.
 A tensile microcrack forms when interparticle normal stress exceeds the tensile strength of the bond, resulting in a mode 1 microcrack.
 Similarly, a shear microcrack results when local shear stress exceeds the shear strength of the bond in compression, resulting in a mode 2 microcrack.
-We document the mode of each microcrack generated, along with the failure stress at the time of bond breakage.
+During our biaxial tests, we document the mode of each microcrack generated in association with the applied axial stress [Fig. 3a], along with the failure stress at the time of bond breakage.

 3.3.2.
 Energy of Microcracks as Acoustic Emissions